Our content may include links to products from our partners

 You will find a number of conventions on this, ranging from 0.50% to 2%.
 A more conservative approach is to do the actual math.
 All it takes is a few steps.

+4. Lastly, divide the total refinancing cost of your mortgage by your monthly after-tax savings.
 The resulting figure denotes the number of months it will take you to reach the breakeven point.
 If you are planning to stay in that house longer than the time to breakeven, then refinancing is a sensible choice.
 With these steps, you can see why it is better to focus on the total refinancing cost than just on the interest rate.

 Should You Refinance to Decrease Your Monthly Payments?